Ra-Na/podcast-addetection/README.md

 ## Requirements

-1. openai-whisper and ffmpeg
+1. Openai-whisper and ffmpeg.
-2. standard linux bash with sed, awk, diff and the like
+2. Standard linux bash with sed, awk, diff and the like.

+Skim through the comments in the bash script for more info.

+## Usage

+Store your mp3 files and the script in a common folder and execute the script in a bash inside the folder.